 - 1. The Municipality is committed to improve upon the existing asset management practices employed and will adopt best practices where applicable. - 2.
-The Municipality will develop an Asset Management Plan that incorporates all facets of Ontario Regulation 588/17 by 2024. - 3.
+The Municipality will ensure the Asset Management Plan incorporates all facets of Ontario Regulation 588/17 . - 3.
 The Municipality will continue to evolve the asset management program to incorporate assets which have traditionally not been considered under the purview of asset management.